g45t345rt/game_engine/README.md

 ### GEMER - Game Engine

-Open source javascript game engine, object tree with component/script system Includes debug tools like an inspector without the use of an editor (use you own)
+Open source javascript game engine, object tree with component/script system Includes debug tools like an inspector without the use of an editor (use you own text editor)

 ##### Install project dependencies with NPM
 `npm run install`